 We recognize that individuals have different comfort levels when sharing personal information with other 23andMe users, and have designed our service to give customers control over how much information they share.
-While your genetic sex is never shared directly with individuals with whom you may be sharing or in the DNA Relatives tool, there are some sex-specific features that could allow others to infer your genetic sex.
+While your genetic sex is never shared directly with individuals with whom you may be sharing or in the DNA Relatives feature, there are some sex-specific features that could allow others to infer your genetic sex.

-The DNA Relatives tool is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
-This tool is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
+The DNA Relatives feature is an interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
+This feature is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.

-If you choose to participate in the DNA Relatives tool, your profile will be shown in your matches' DNA Relatives list.
+If you choose to participate in the DNA Relatives feature, your profile will be shown in your matches' DNA Relatives list.
 Your visible profile will include the following information: